Virginia Beach is a highly desirable location for the highly-skilled, and high-tech workforce.

-Virginia Beach City Public Schools Technical and Career Education students earned 5,307 industry-recognized certifications in the 2011-2012 school year.
+Virginia Beach City Public Schools Technical and Career Education students passed 8,647 industry-credential tests in the 2019-2020 school year.

 Innovative "Mechatronics" Training Workforce Program

-In partnership with Virginia Beach City Public Schools, Tidewater Community College, Opportunity, Inc., and the business community, courses have been developed at Tidewater Community College to support skills training for the manufacturing sector.
-The initial curriculum will focus on computer numeric control operators, but will expand to other manufacturing career paths in the future.
+In partnership with Virginia Beach City Public Schools, Tidewater Community College, the Hampton Roads Workforce Council, and the business community, courses have been developed at Tidewater Community College to support skills training for the manufacturing sector.
+The initial curriculum will focus on computer numeric control operators but will expand to other manufacturing career paths in the future.
 Additionally, a dual enrollment agreement exists between Virginia Beach City Public Schools and Tidewater Community College that allows high school students to earn college credit for selected manufacturing courses.

 Tidewater Community College

-It’s a question on every employer’s mind – and it is on Virginia Beach’s to-do list.
-In fact, a new initiative called Virginia’s Workplace Readiness Skills has launched in Virginia Beach, and is on its way to roll out through Virginia.
+Virginia’s Workplace Readiness Skills was launched in Virginia Beach and is on its way to rolling out through Virginia.

 The program teaches high school students the critical skills they need for the workplace, whether they get a job right out of high school, or continue on to college or other advanced training.